 About Vision Motueka Development Trust

 Vision Motueka was started as an informal group early in 2012, and in December of that year it was incorporated as a Charitable Trust.
-In September 2013 it was registered as a Charity.
+In September 2013 it was officially registered and approved as a Charity [Charities number: CC49713].

 In October 2014 its name was changed to Vision Motueka Development Trust and its Board increased in size and constitution, in order to facilitate partnerships with other community organisations.

 It can be difficult to explain what we are and how we differ from other community groups, but we try to explain it as follows.
 We see ourselves as a "strategic community development group" that researches, assists, supports and connects Motueka's volunteers, community leaders and organisations, large and small (and including TDC and the Community Board), to work together or with us on projects that help build a better connected and stronger town.

 If we identify development projects that we believe further our goals, and we find no other people or groups willing or able to tackle those projects, then we see if we have the manpower and other resources to do them ourselves.
 And if we have, then we develop projects in a systematic and sustainable way.
 Alternatively, we seek out partners to work on a collaborative effort.

 We also consider requests from other people and groups who ask us to support their project ideas; and if we have the resources to help and the ideas fit our mission, then we partner with them to advance those projects.
 In certain cases in the past (eg, Motueka Kai Fest, Boomerang Bags), we have acted as an "umbrella" entity for a new initiative to assist them to become a new working entity of their own.

 To find out more about our specific goals and how we operate, please view the following pages: